Center Units and Directors

 The Education and Dissemination Unit provides the most current information related to mental health disorders and evidenced-based practices, especially as pertaining to severe mental illnesses.
 The goals of the unit are: 1) to disseminate the latest evidence-based practices and peer-reviewed mental health research to Veterans, family members and clinicians, 2) to address the education needs of VA clinicians in VISN 22, and 3) to support the VA Office of Mental Health in the national implementation of evidence-based practices.

-Co-Directors: Gregory Brown, PhD and Lisa Eyler, PhD
+Director: Lisa Eyler, PhD

-Neuropsychopharmacology Unit (NPP)
+Neuropsychopharmacology Unit (NPU)

-Director: Mark Geyer, PhD
+Director: Susan Powell, PhD

 The Neuropsychopharmacology Unit focuses on developing parallel behavioral paradigms in animals and humans for use in psychiatric drug discovery.
 We use behavioral measures and psychopharmacological manipulations in rodents and humans to examine the roles of neurotransmitters in behavior, to develop animal models of human drug effects, and to explore information-processing and cognitive deficits in psychiatric disorders.
 The goals of the unit include: (1) developing behavioral tasks in rodents relevant to cognitive, social, affective, and information processing deficits in serious mental illness; (2) advancing translational measures of EEG for use in rodents and humans during task performance; (3) understanding molecular mechanisms underlying severe mental illness using mouse models;(4) exploring the contribution of environmental risk factors to psychiatric illness and the implications for intervention; and (5) investigating novel therapeutics for serious mental illness in preclinical models.